Buffalo Sabres Trade for Speedy Conor Sheary

 The Sabres’ GM acquired Conor Sheary and Matt Hunwick from the Pittsburgh Penguins for a conditional 2019 fourth-round draft pick.
 The pick can become a third-rounder if Sheary scores 20 goals or 40 points or if the Sabres trade Hunwick before the 2019 draft.

-It’s welcome news for a Sabres squad that features Zemgus Girgensons as its only natural left winger.
+It’s welcome news for a Sabres squad that features Zemgus Girgensons as its only real left winger.

 Related: Sabres Roster Won’t Be Easy to Overhaul